On this page:

 Squamous cell cancers (carcinomas)

-Cancers that affect the cells lining your mouth, nose, throat, tongue or ear.
-Most head and neck cancers are of this type.
+Cancers that start in the squamous cells lining your mouth, nose, throat, tongue or ear.
+Most head and neck cancers are squamous cell cancers.

 Cancers that start in lymphatic system cells and travel to areas of your head and neck.